jules2689/trudeau/docs/2020-04-21/post_news.md

 Thank you very much, Bonjour.
-When the experience personal difficulties as a result of natural disasters, be it wildfires in British Columbia or tornado right here in Ottawa or something closer to home, like losing a job, that every time countless charities across the country are there to help them.
+When the experience personal difficulties as a result of natural disasters, be it wildfires in British Columbia or tornado right here in Ottawa, or something closer to home, like losing a job, that every time countless charities across the country are there to help them.
 They're there to step up and help them in every way they can.
-Canadian charities and non-profits are there to help us in our time of need.[voice of interpreter] charity organizations are always there to help Canadians in times of need.[end of translation] bringing real challenges to these really important organizations.
+Canadian charities and non-profits are there to help us in our time of need.
+[voice of interpreter] charity organizations are always there to help Canadians in times of need.
+[end of translation] bringing real challenges to these really important organizations.
 At the very time that countless Canadians across the country arerelying on these organizations, some for the very first time, canadian charities and non-profits are having to deal with extra costs procuring and obtaining personal protective equipment, increased costs as a result of staffing shortages.
 Other challenges as a result of getting materials needed to do their work. and to make matters worse, they also experiencing a dramatic drop in the amount of donations they usually receive.